 Rabbi Mahler was ordained at the Hebrew Union College – Jewish Institute of Religion in New York in 1978, where he also received his Masters degree in Hebrew Literature.
 In 2003, the College-Institute awarded Rabbi Mahler a Doctor of Divinity degree.
 In addition, Rabbi Mahler has pursued Graduate studies in Education and Information Science.
 Rabbi Mahler earned his Bachelor of Science degree from Fairleigh Dickinson University, graduating cum laude from its Honors College.

 Rabbi Mahler lives in Mt.
 Lebanon with his wife, Alice, a licensed clinical social worker.
-They have four children: Ari, Shoshana, Moshe, Shira, and a fifth child by marriage, Lacey, and two grandchildren, Leia Lucinda Mahler and Euan Benjamin Mahler.
+They have four children: Ari, Shoshana, Moshe, Shira, two children by marriage, Lacey and Ed, and two grandchildren, Leia Lucinda Mahler and Euan Benjamin Mahler.